lcx366/STARMATCH/README.md

 ## Change log

+- **0.2.2 — Aug 27, 2024**

+  - By adding a secondary test, the error rate of blind star map matching is significantly reduced.

 - **0.2.1 — Jul 09, 2024**

   - Added two methods for outliers recognition in star map mismatching ahead of distortion calibration: